Australian freshwater limpet

-The Australian freshwater limpet or Tasmanian freshwater limpet, scientific name Ancylastrum cumingianus, is a species of air-breathing freshwater snail or freshwater limpet, an aquatic pulmonate gastropod mollusc in the family Planorbidae.
-This species is endemic to freshwater lakes in the Central Plateau of Tasmania.
+The Australian freshwater limpet or Tasmanian freshwater limpet, scientific name Ancylastrum cumingianum, is a species of air-breathing freshwater snail with a limpet-like body in the family Planorbidae.
+It is somewhat large among freshwater limpets, with a curly spire that faces the animal's rear.
+This species is endemic to bodies of fresh water in the Central Plateau of Tasmania, where it is considered Critically Endangered.
+It faces threats of predation by trout, which were introduced to the area by humans.